Struma disaster: Towing to sea and sinking

 Negotiations between Turkey and Britain seemed to reach an impasse.
 On 23 February 1942, a small party from the Turkish police tried to board the ship, but the refugees would not let it aboard.
 A larger force of about 80 police officers came then surrounded Struma with motor boats, and after about half an hour of resistance, it boarded the ship.
-The police detached the ship's anchor and attached her to a tug, which towed her through the Bosphorus and out into the Black Sea.
-As she was towed along the Bosphorus, many passengers hung signs over the sides that read "SAVE US" in English and Hebrew that were visible to those who lived on the banks of the strait.
+The police detached the ship's anchor and attached her to a tug, which towed her through the Bosporus and out into the Black Sea.
+As she was towed along the Bosporus, many passengers hung signs over the sides that read "SAVE US" in English and Hebrew that were visible to those who lived on the banks of the strait.
 Despite weeks of work by Turkish engineers, the engine would not start.
-The Turkish authorities abandoned the ship in the Black Sea, about 10 miles north of the Bosphorus, where she drifted helplessly.
+Turkish Government denied its entry and the British forbade it from proceeding to Palestine, the unseaworthy vessel was forced to leave harbour.
+The Turkish authorities abandoned the ship in the Black Sea, about 10 miles north of the Bosporus, where she drifted helplessly.

 On the morning of 24 February there was a huge explosion, and the ship sank.
-Many years, later it was revealed that the ship had been torpedoed by the Shchuka-class Shch-213, which had also sunk the Turkish vessel Çankaya the evening before.
+Many years later it was revealed that the ship had been torpedoed by the Shchuka-class Shch-213, which had also sunk the Turkish vessel Çankaya the evening before.

 Struma sank quickly, and many people were trapped below decks and drowned.
 Many others aboard survived the sinking and clung to pieces of wreckage, but for hours, no rescue came, and all but one of them died from drowning or hypothermia.
 Of the estimated 791 people killed, more than 100 were children.
 Struma's First Officer Lazar Dikof and the 19-year-old refugee David Stoliar clung to a cabin door, which was floating in the sea.
 The First Officer died overnight, but Turks in a rowing boat rescued Stoliar the next day.
 He was the only survivor.

 Turkey held Stoliar in custody for many weeks.
 Simon Brod (1893–1962), a Jewish businessman from Istanbul who during World War II helped to rescue an untold number of Jewish refugees who reached Turkey, arranged for Stoliar's meals during his two-month incarceration.
 Upon his release, Brod brought Stoliar home.
 He provided him with clothes, a suitcase and a train ticket to Aleppo after the British government had given him papers to go to Palestine.